CacheFS: Linux version

 Linux operating systems now commonly use a new version of CacheFS developed by David Howells.
 Howells appears to have rewritten CacheFS from scratch, not using Sun's original code.

 The Linux CacheFS currently is designed to operate on Andrew File System and Network File System (NFS) filesystems.

 Terminology

 Because of its similar naming to FS-Cache, CacheFS' terminology is confusing to outsiders.
 CacheFS is a backend for FS-Cache and handles the actual data storage and retrieval.
 FS-Cache passes the requests from netfs to CacheFS.

 FS-Cache

 The cache facility/layer between the cache backends just like CacheFS and NFS or AFS.

 Cache backends

 CacheFS

 CacheFS is a Filesystem for the FS-Cache facility.
 A block device can be used as cache by simply mounting it.
 Needs no special activation and is deactivated by unmounting it.

 Cachefiles (daemon)

 Daemon using an existing filesystem (ext3 with user_xattr) as cache.
 Cache is bound with "cachefilesd -s".

 Project status

-Project status seems to be stalled, and some people are attempting to revive the code and bring it up to date.
+As of 2010, work on the project appeared to have stalled, and some people were attempting to revive the code and bring it up to date.